Kaysims/Grip-Club/README.md

  ![js validation](assets/readme-images/js-validator.png)

  ## Lighthouse Testing
  * Lighthouse testing was used to check the performance, accessibility, best practice and SEO of the Grip Club website.
-The website went through [Google Dev Tools.](https://www.google.com/chrome/dev/)
+The website went through [Google Dev Tools.](https://www.google.com/chrome/dev/) Below is the results after bugs have been corrected, the bugs will be discussed in the bug section below.

 * ### Chrome desktop About Us page Lighthouse results :
 ![About us desktop results](assets/readme-images/about-desktop.png)